arqtrad/archlit/article.md

 *Arte Portugeza*, written by Pereira with drawings by Casanova [@rodrigues:2016origens, 34] expands this comment into a description of the main characteristics of such a "Portuguese house," which he holds is prevalent also further south, in the Beira Alta region.

+It is essentially
-Foremost, it is a rural building type with only a few urban derivatives.
-Two drawings with this article and another five with the follow-up [@casa:1895I6] accurately illustrate the written descriptions.
+a rural building type with only a few urban derivatives.
+Two drawings with this article and another five with its follow-up [@casa:1895I6] accurately illustrate the written descriptions.
 In keeping with the prevailing geographical determinism that underpins regionalist politics and, to some degree, even the literary history of the time, it is argued